TheDuckFrederik/InterSystems/EX3.2/EX3.2.md

 Class EX32.MSG.DFDBM Extends Ens.Response
 {
 	Property ID As %Integer;
+	Property FirstName As %String;
+	Property MiddleName As %String;
+	Property LastName As %String;
-	Property PatientID As %Integer;
+	Property SSN As %String;
-	Property HospitalID As %Integer;
+	Property HospitalName As %String;
-	Property SpecialtyID As %Integer;
+	Property Specialty As %String;
-	Property ProfessionalID As %Integer;
+	Property ProfessionalName As %String;
-	Property AppointmentTypeID As %Integer;
+	Property AppointmentType As %String;
-	Property InsuranceCompanyID As %Integer;
+	Property InsuranceCompany As %String;
 	Property Reason As %String(MAXLEN = 5000);
 	Property AppointmentDate As %String;
 	Property AppointmentTime As %String;